sgrieve/HandbrakeScripter/README.md

 # HandbrakeScripter

-Python code to create batch handbrake scripts to split and encode `*.avi` files.
+Python code to create batch scripts to split and encode `*.avi` files using handbrake.
 Contains 2 methods which should be run in order.
 Requires [Handbrake](http://handbrake.fr/) and Python, it is tested on 2.7.

 Some paths within the code may need updated to reflect your system.